How Electric Fence & Netting Works

 How electric netting works…

 The visual combination of a close mesh of vertical and horizontal wires encourages animals to touch it with their sensitive nose, ears or beak.
-But all horizontal strands (an exception is the strand on the ground) in most netting connects to a powerful fence energizer that sends a shock down the wires every second.
-Result?
-Animals conclude the fence itself is painful—and then avoid it.
+The horizontal strands are conductive.
+(An exception is the bottom strand that rests on the ground.)
+When the fence is energized, a very brief, high-voltage pulse travels through the wires.
+When an animal touches the fence, they receive a painful shock—and learn to avoid it.

 Factors that affect a pulse’s strength and shock effect…